-Ganga was born from the holy water in Lord Brahma kamandal water that Lord Brahma obtained by washing the holy feet of Lord Vishnu when Vishnu was in his dwarf incarnation as Brahmachari,” Kapila told Anshuman.
+Ganga was born from the holy water in Lord Brahma kamandal water that Lord Brahma obtained by washing the holy feet of Lord Vishnu when Vishnu was in his dwarf(Vaman) incarnation as Brahmachari,” Kapila told Anshuman.

 At present Ganga dwells in Swarga Loka and the other upper lokas, but by pleasing Lord Brahma with austere penances you could obtain her as a boon and bring her to Earth.”

 King Sagara was deeply saddened by Anshuman’s news.
 Sagar decided to hand over his kingdom to Anshuman, his only remaining son, and went to the forest to invoke Lord Brahma.

 In due course of time Anshuman handed over the kingdom to his son and went to the forest to perform penances to invoke Lord Brahma.

 Each king ruled until his son became responsible enough to run the kingdom and then the king would inform his heir about the task to be fulfilled, retire to the forest, and worship rigorously to invoke Lord Brahma.

 I will get the sins of my ancestors eradicated.”Bhagirath then left his throne and crown in the charge of his wise and honest ministers and went to the forest.

-He entered a state of Sadhma, a deep, austere, and highly disciplined worship.
+He entered a state of Sadhana, a deep, austere, and highly disciplined worship.
 He sat like a rishi under a tree, completely absorbed in his meditation of Lord Brahma.
 His looks changed.

 Ask me for your desired boon.”“Grandsire, my ancestors have been invoking you for several generations because we need Ganga to come to Earth.
 Her holy water alone can eradicate the sins of our ancestors who were burned to ashes by Sage Kapil.